 Combining market research, rolling indices and expert market opinion, this evolving hub will act as a pulse check for those wanting to take a closer look at the movements across the market.

-The Gold Coast’s house prices have increased by a staggering 35.1 per cent in the past year, with the median price now $966,000.
+House prices on the Gold Coast have increased by a staggering 33.1 per cent, or $280,000, in the past year with the median price now surging past the elusive $1 million mark.

 Construction costs soar amid labour and material shortage